Jim-JMCD/Duplicate-File-Finder/README.md

 ## Duplicate File Finder ( *duplicate_FF* )
-A bash script will search supplied directory(s) and compare files using sha256 checksum and produce reports on what it found.
+A bash script will search supplied directory(s) and compare files using sha256 checksum and produce reports on what it finds.

 Script created on MS Windows WSL-Ubuntu and also tested with MSYS2 and Gitbash shells.
 It should work on Cygwin (MSYS2 and Gitbash are Cygwin derivates) and other Linux.